uit-no-old/elixir-excelerate/elixir-requirements.md

 ### Task 6.1

 ### Task 6.2

 The requirement for task 6.2 is to have the storage capacity for the marine metagenomic database.
 The initial size of the storage can be determined by the size of marine species presnet in ENA.
 The first step for creating the database should be to clone the marine part of the ENA archive.
+In irder to do this it is necessary to first identify the marine data stored inside ENA.

 Increase in storage over the years should be taken into account and a storage system that can scale should be used.

+**N.B.** we are not aware, at shis time, of the size of the marine data in ENA.

 ### Task 6.3